 Soft Dinner Rolls Require a Rich Dough

 The crustier and chewier the bread, the less fat in the dough.
 This is known as a lean dough.
 The softer and richer the bread, the more fat in the dough.
 This is known as a rich dough.
-Unlike chewy bagels, focaccia, and crusty bread, soft dinner rolls require a rich dough.
+Unlike chewy bagels, focaccia, and my artisan bread, soft dinner rolls require a rich dough.
 Unfortunately, this doesn’t mean that the dough is swimming in cash.
 Rather, “rich” correlates with the amount of fat.
 For example, this dough has milk, butter, and egg.

 You need 7 ingredients total.
 They’re the same ingredients in my easy cinnamon rolls, which is also a rich dough.
 (Though I use more sugar for sweeter cinnamon rolls, of course.)